joaodath/doctorwhoapi/README.md

 You could also create a JavaScript to fetch everything and then import it.
 **_That's on my to-do list._**

+As the final step, use the file `.env.example` to create your own `.env` file.
+This file is required to create the Environment Variables.

+> Note: If you're deploying to Heroku, you can set the Environment Variables
+> inside Heroku, no need to upload adisco `.env` file.

 ## Acknowledgments

 I'd like to first give a shout out to the incredible minds at work on